molinadavid/teslabox/README.md

 ### Sentry
 If archive is enabled and sentry mode is activated, then similarly to dashcam every clip will be uploaded to S3 and/or sent to your Telegram.

-The clip would start 10 seconds prior to the event ("red dot") and up to X-10 seconds following the event.
+The clip would start X/2 seconds prior to the event ("red dot") and X/2 seconds following the event.
 X is settable under *Admin > Archive seconds*.

 If the event is sensed on the rear, then the back camera is enlarged, otherwise - front.
 The side cameras are always smaller.